-This is quite an easy project for any beginning woodworker and a must-have jig for a router.
-The tool offers many options, you may be surprised yourself.
+This is quite an easy project for any beginning woodworker and one of the most useful jigs for a router.
+The tool offers many options, so you may be surprised.

 DIY Adjustable Router Dado Jig Video